 improvements are possible.
 Quality Assurance on CORONA is extremely critical.
-Because of the beester weight limitations imposed by the Thor, CORONA does not eajoy the redundancy that is available in both brought home most clearly in recent mosths when an almost identical failure on the Agena control vehicle occurred on both a CORONA and launch.
-The result was catastrophic for CORONA but had little effect on the 6.
-I find that a very real problem exists in the area of maintaining qualified personnel on the CORONA Program in the phase-out period.
-This is particularly true in the case of the technicians at A/P vide cover and security, a decision was made in 1958 to place the payload portion of the CORONA Program under cover at rather than include it in the Lockhood complex in Sunnyvale. .
-The problem is made werse by the time requirements associated with obtaining the security clearance required on a classified program.
-I consider that the preferred solution to this problem would be a physical transfer of the CORONA operation to Sunnyvale and the supply of Lockhood technicians for the tasks now accomplished I have discussed with who is investigating the cost and the optimum time phasing for such a move.
-The experienced and cleared personnel will be offered employment at Lockheed and/or (West Coast Field Office), thus rewarding them for their service, giving them a future job security, and keeping their talent available.
+Because of the beester weight limitations imposed by the Thor, CORONA does not eajoy the redundancy that is available in both GAMBIT and HEXACON.
+This was brought home most clearly in recent months when an almost identical failure on the Agena control vehicle occurred on both a CORONA and GAMBIT launch.
+The result was catastrophic for CORONA but had little effect on the GAMBIT mission.

+6. I find that a very real problem exists in the area of maintaining qualified personnel on the CORONA Program in the phase-out period.
+This is particularly true in the case of the technicians at A/P who are Hiller Aircraft employees.
+To provide cover and security, a decision was made in 1958 to place the payload portion of the CORONA Program under cover at Hiller Aircraft in Palo Alto, rather than include it in the Lockbeed complex in Sunnyvale.
+In the intervenies years, the Hiller Aircraft plant has been closed, and the only remaining Hiller employees in the Palo Alto area are those working on the CORONA Program.
+Because of Union regulations, it is impossible to place Lockheed technicians in the Hiller facility.
+The Hiller technicians are rightly concerned about their future, and many of the better ones have already left to seek employment elsewhere.
+In an environment where there is no job security for the future, it is difficult to hire new men.
+The problem is made worse by the time requirements associated with obtaining the security clearance required on a classified program.
+I consider that the preferred solution to this problem would be a physical transfer of the CORONA operation to Sunnyvale and the supply of Lockheed technicians for the tasks now accomplished by Hiller.
+I have discussed with who is investigating the cost and the optimum time phasing for such a move.
+The experienced and cleared Hillor personnel will be offered employment at Lockheed and/or Perkin-Elmer (West Coast Field Office), thus rewarding them for their service, giving them a future job security, and keeping their talent available.